Sarah Janssen MD, PhD, MPH

 Because of these challenges, most toxicity research is conducted in animal studies.
 Although animal studies are not the emphasis of this database, animal studies contribute important toxicological information and can provide strong evidence of disease without human epidemiological studies if the mechanism of action is relevant.
 Many regulatory decisions to limit or ban a chemical's use are based on animal data.
 Furthermore, human epidemiologic studies often are conducted after an association has been hypothesized based on animal data.

-The accompanying database summarizes links between chemical contaminants and more than 200 human diseases or conditions.
+The accompanying database summarizes links between select chemical and other environmental risk factors and more than 200 human diseases or conditions.
 We have designed this database to reflect the current state of knowledge about toxicants and human disease, organized by disease categories.
 The database focuses primarily on human epidemiological studies, and a comprehensive review of animal data was beyond the scope of this project.
 However, in some instances animal data were included and influenced the listing.
 This is particularly likely when an authoritative body, such as the International Agency for Research on Cancer (IARC), the National Toxicology Program, or California’s Office of Environmental Health Hazard Assessment (OEHHA), which administers the Proposition 65 program, used animal data as the primary source for their evaluations.

 Other main sources of data are three major textbooks on the topic of environmental medicine and toxicology: